oliverde8/php-etl/README.md

 * More cleanup & comment

-* Rule Engine
+* Rule Engine :
-    * Have a rule `Constant` to send constant values.
-        * This is possible for string values as if a rule is a string it considers it's a constant. but when we wish to have constant arrays it's not possible.

-    * Have a variable pool,
-        * Instead of using the generated values as variables, let's have a dedicated pool where we can push the values to.

-    * Think of a way to have generic dynamic columns, for handling multi locales for exemple.
+    * Think of a way to have generic dynamic columns, for handling multi locales for example.
+This might not needed as in the ETL it can be handle with a custom operation applying the ruleset for each locale.

-* **Unit test !**

 * Make a builder to build the `chain` description easily in yaml or so.
+It might be a better idea to do this in the SF Bundle rather then here.
+Requires some thinking.